-Tips for the best chocolate chip cookies
+Tips for the best cookies

 - Use chopped chocolate.
 I love chocolate chips, but cookies these good deserve the pools of chocolate you get when you use chopped chocolate.
 Experiment with different brands of bars.
 If you find a salted chocolate, even better!

 - Allow the dough to rest.
 I like to let the dough rest for about 30 minutes before I turn on the oven to preheat.
 This allows all the flavors to meld together and make them even better.
 You don't need to chill the dough when you rest it, but it can help, if you also prefer your cookies to not spread as much.